The-Chaotic-Neutrals/ShareGPT-Formaxxing/README.md

 ### Import Errors
 - Ensure virtual environment is activated
 - Run: `pip install -r App/Assets/requirements.txt`
+- If `requirements.txt` exists in root, the launcher uses that instead
 - Check that all dependencies are installed
+- Ensure NumPy 2.0.x is installed: `pip install "numpy>=2.0.0,<2.1.0"`

 ### Memory Issues
 - Use chunked processing options where available